Property internships: when and how to apply

 - How has your previous experience affected your interest in property and your choice of market?

 Employers are interested in seeing your enthusiasm and your potential for the internship in question.
-Lauren says, ‘Applicants for internships should research the companies they are applying to thoroughly.
+The Knight Frank recruiter we spoke to said: ‘Applicants for internships should research the companies they are applying to thoroughly.
 It impresses if you can consider how events in the wider world could affect a client’s property portfolio and the advice we would give clients.’
 Current students won’t be expected to have the same knowledge of property as a graduate, but will need to show they are actively exploring property as a career option.